The Universal Peaceful Acceptance (U.P.A.) of a Pope

 “To the first objection, it must be answered that, in the teaching of Christ and the Apostles, the truth of faith is sufficiently explained.
 But, because there have been perverse men who, according to the word of Saint Peter (2 Pet.
 3, 16), ‘wrest the apostolic teaching, the other teachings and the Scriptures to their own destruction,’ a clarification of the faith has become necessary over time against new errors.”

-This text establishes that the Church, under the authority of the sovereign pontiff, must clarify the faith in the face of errors, which implies that it cannot err in the identification of its visible head, because such an error would introduce a schism or a failure in the faith, incompatible with its role as guide.
+This text establishes that the Church, under the authority of the sovereign pontiff, must clarify the faith in the face of errors, which implies that she cannot err in the identification of her visible head, because such an error would introduce a schism or a failure in the faith, incompatible with her role as guide.

 2.2.
 The Infallibility of the Church in Dogmatic Facts